 The story begins in Antwerp during the ATypI 2018 conference, the annual meeting of the global type community.
-During those few days it became apparent that the TYPO Labs conference, a spin-off the known TYPO Berlin, with special focus on type technology, would not take place anymore.
+During those few days it became apparent that the TYPO Labs conference, a spin-off of the known TYPO Berlin, with special focus on type technology, would not take place anymore.
 The previous editions of TYPO Labs had garnered much interest from the community and so the disappointment about these news was palpable.
 Immediately voices were heard as to the urgency of organising a new event.

 The type community and related activities rely heavily on voluntary work by enthusiastic members.
-So, we the curators too, organise this event in our free time, because we believe that a platform to discuss current and future digital communication is important and relevant.
+So, we the curators too, organise this series in our free time, because we believe that a platform to discuss current and future digital communication is important and relevant.

 Photo of Veronika Burian, Gerry Leonidas & Laura Meseguer by Norman Posselt